diskutil eject: How to Eject Drives From Mac Terminal

 # Step 5: If still stuck, force unmount

-Useful variations
+Useful diagnostic variations

-lsof /Volumes/YourDriveName | grep Spotlight
+lsof /Volumes/YourDriveName | grep mds

-List only the process names (no duplicates):
+List only the unique process names blocking ejection (no duplicate lines):

 lsof /Volumes/YourDriveName | awk '{print $1}' | sort -u